+Music is one of the most effective natural remedies for high blood pressure.
 Listening to music stimulates many different parts of your brain that tap straight into your emotions.
-Discordant, jarring music can set your teeth on edge and cause your blood pressure to soar.
+Discordant, jarring music can set your teeth on edge and cause your blood pressure to rise.
 In contrast, soothing music can help you relax, reduce anxiety and stress to bring your blood pressure down.

 In India, a type of music known as Ragas is traditionally used to lower blood pressure as its rhythm is said to have a relaxing effect on the autonomic nervous system which is involved in blood pressure control.

 Researchers from the University of Florence have also reported that listening to a CD of slow, rhythmic music can lower blood pressure.

 A group of people with high blood pressure, who were taking antihypertensive medication, were asked to listen to Indian raga, Classical music or Celtic music for thirty minutes a day to assess the effects on their high blood pressure.
 While they were listening to the music, they also practiced slow, controlled breathing exercises.

 You can listen to an example of rhythmic, Indian raga flute music in the clip below.

 Within one month of performing the breathing exercises while listening to music, their high blood pressure improved significantly, with a fall in systolic blood pressure of 3.2 mmHg after one week, and 4.4 mmHg after four weeks.

 A similar group who did not listen to music or do breathing exercises did not show any significant blood pressure changes.